At a Glance

 ✨Tip Number 1

-Familiarise yourself with the latest trends and challenges in the charity sector.
-This will not only help you during interviews but also show your genuine interest in the role and the clients you'll be working with.
+Familiarise yourself with the latest trends and challenges in the charity and not-for-profit sector.
+This knowledge will not only help you stand out during interviews but also demonstrate your genuine interest in the field.

 ✨Tip Number 2